misakey/backend/README.md

 Most code is released under the AGPLv3.
 If subdirectories include a different license, that license applies instead.

+## Source management disclaimer

+Misakey uses GitLab for the development of its free softwares.
+Our Github repositories are only mirrors.
+If you want to work with us, fork us on gitlab.com (no registration needed, you can sign in with your Github account)

 ## Cryptography notice